-- AU Optronics v.
-LG Display, D. Del., Case No. 07-357-JJF – Represented counterclaimant AU Optronics in a multi-patent case against LG Display involving liquid crystal display technology.
+- AU Optronics as counterclaimant in a multi-patent case against LG Display involving LCD technology.
 After a one-week bench trial, the court ruled in favor of AU Optronics on every claim construction issue, and found all four patents valid and infringed.

-- CCCC v.
-VIA, N.D.
-Cal., Case No. C-05-1668 RMW, Fed.
-Cir., Case No. 2010-1040, 1041 (appeal) – Represented defendant VIA Technologies in patent infringement case involving bus technology filed by Acacia entity CCCC.
-Won summary judgment of noninfringement in district court.
-Successfully argued appeal on behalf of VIA; Federal Circuit upheld district court’s claim construction and determination that VIA did not infringe.*
+- VIA Technologies as defendant in a patent infringement case involving bus technology.
+Won summary judgment of non-infringement.
+Successfully argued appeal and the Federal Circuit upheld the district court’s claim construction and determination that VIA did not infringe.*

 - Broadcom Corporation as defendant in a multi-patent infringement case.
 The jury, following a three-week trial, found that Broadcom had not infringed either of Intel’s patents in question.
 The jury also found Intel’s computer networking patent to be invalid.
 The National Law Journal named the case one of the top 20 defense verdicts of the year.*

 - Comcast as respondent in multi-patent case filed by Rovi.
 After a one-week trial, the administrative law judge (ALJ) found no violation.